hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/api/errors/__init__.rst

 # No code was provided in the input_code to test.
 # Assuming there are classes and functions related to errors,
 # such as 'ApiException' and 'InvalidInputError'.
-# This example demonstrates testing with a dummy implementation.
+# This example demonStartes testing with a dummy implementation.

 class ApiException(Exception):